Hello. I’m pleased your path led to this little story about the path that led me here too…

 Come listen in presence anytime.

-UPDATE: From 2016-19, I was a founding team member at Limbix VR in Palo Alto, now a leading virtual reality (VR) for psychology digital therapeutics company.
+UPDATE: From 2016-18, I was a founding team member at Limbix VR in Palo Alto, then a leading virtual reality (VR) for psychology digital therapeutics company.
 I directed psychology and led content strategy and development at Limbix.
 You can read more about this in the featured media listed further below.

 Digital Psychology and Meditation Programs